noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

-Lilia-san looked really frightening when she was wholeheartedly scolding me, but her reaction when I said that was so obvious that even I, the one who proposed that, was bewildered…...
+Lilia-san looked really frightening when she was wholeheartedly scolding me, but her reaction when I said that was so obvious that even I, the one who proposed that, was bewildered...
 S-She really wanted them that much huh...

 [Well, Kaito-san.
 It’s fine to adore your pets, and I won’t prohibit you from feeding them with your own belongings but...
 Please report such things to me